silviodima/Proximity-alarm/README.md

 ## Project structure
 **1. Function**:
-- :spiral_notepad: `detection_handler.js` : Nuclio function that is executed when someone is in the alarm range;
+- :spiral_notepad: `nuclio/detection_handler.js` : Nuclio function that is executed when someone is in the alarm range;
-- :spiral_notepad: `yaml/detection_handler.yaml` : contains all the deploying informations of the function on Nuclio.
+- :spiral_notepad: `nuclio/detection_handler.yaml` : contains all the deploying informations of the function on Nuclio.

 **2. Sensor**:
-- :spiral_notepad: `ultrasonic_sensor.ino` : script executed on Esp32 board, used for people detection.
+- :spiral_notepad: `ultranosic_sensor/ultrasonic_sensor.ino` : script executed on Esp32 board, used for people detection.

 **3. Node-RED**:
-- :spiral_notepad: `flow/proximityAlarmFlow.json`: flow used to simulate the dashboard of a home automation app.
+- :spiral_notepad: `node-RED/proximityAlarmFlow.json`: flow used to simulate the dashboard of a home automation app.

 ## Getting started
 ### Docker :whale2: